Siemens seen picking EQT for hearing aids next week

-MUNICH/LONDON (Reuters) - Siemens is likely to pick EQT [EQT.UL] next week to buy its hearing aids unit for about 2 billion euros ($2.5 billion), two sources familiar with the matter said.
+MUNICH/LONDON, Oct 31 (Reuters) - Siemens is likely to pick EQT next week to buy its hearing aids unit for about 2 billion euros ($2.5 billion), two sources familiar with the matter said.

 Danish hearing aid maker GN Store Nord was also in the running.